 What Is A Virtual Assistant?

-A Virtual Assistant can be seen as a personal assistant, who simply does their job virtually.
+A Virtual Assistant can be seen as a personal assistant (aka a Virtual PA), who simply does their job virtually.
 Instead of working in your office, they work remotely to provide you with the services that you need from them.

 Tasks any single VA can do will vary based on their skill set, background and experience.
 If they’re from a PA background, they can help with managing your diary, booking travel, carrying out research, preparing for meetings and even supporting you in certain aspects of your personal lifestyle.